 If you're going paddle boarding when it's hot out, wearing a regular swimsuit is completely fine.
 You'll need to make sure to reapply sunscreen frequently, especially if you're spending more than a few hours out on the water.

 Women and men also have the option of wearing sun shirts and board shorts or a swimsuit on their bottom half.
-Sun shirts are made from a moisture-wicking material that can provide up to 50 UPF or more, giving you greater protection from the sun without needing to make frequent stops to reapply sunscreen.
+Water resistant and sun protective clothing such as sun shirts are made from a moisture-wicking material that can provide up to 50 UPF or more, giving you greater protection from the sun without needing to make frequent stops to apply sunscreen.

 The longer sleeves partially cover your hands and provide thumb holes.
 They come in a variety of styles, such as:

 Choose the style that suits the weather.
-For instance, a crop top is a great choice for the summer when you want to stay cool with sun protection at the same time.
+For instance, a crop top is a great choice for the summer when you want to stay cool while protecting your skin from the sun.

 4. When It's Cold

-If you're paddleboarding in the winter, you still have a variety of options available.
+If you're paddle boarding in cold weather, you still have a variety of options available.
 Long-sleeved sun shorts and pants are still an option, especially if you layer them.
-They'll be able to provide protection from the elements as well as the sun's dangerous rays.
+They'll be able to provide protection from the cold water as well as the dangerous rays from sun exposure.

 Although not every cold day requires a wetsuit, these are the best options if you're facing extremely cold temperatures and want to stay warm.
 The fit of your wetsuit is one of the most important details to keep in mind.
 It needs to cling to every part of your body in order to work its best, stopping just short of your hands and feet.

 It's also important to know that the thicker your wetsuit is, the warmer it will be.
 Here's a brief guide on wetsuit thickness: